Flavour hierarchies, extended groups and composites: Composites

 \subsection{Yukawa couplings}

-The SM Yukawa couplings should appear from the interaction of the hyper-sector with the SM fermions, which at this level is absent.
+The SM Yukawas should appear from the interaction of the hyper-sector with the SM fermions, which at this level is absent.
 We need to extend our model for this.
 We will stay agnostic about the particular extension, but let us assume this generates four-fermion operators with the generic form

 where $\psi$ is some of the SM fermions.
-This generates Yukawa couplings with the pNGB Higgses $O(\Lambda_{\rm HC} f/\Lambda_3^2)$ when the hyper-colour confines.
+This generates Yukawa couplings with the pNGB Higgses $O(f \Lambda_{\rm HC}/\Lambda_3^2)$ when the hyper-colour confines.
 Note however that the gauge symmetry restricts the possible SM fermions that we can write in these operators.
 To generate a SM Yukawa coupling, these operators have to include $SU(2)_L$ and $SU(2)_R$ SM fields with Lorentz indices contracted forming a scalar.
 Gauge symmetry then forces the hyper-quarks to transform under the same $SU(2)$-factors than the SM fermions.
 Also, to satisfy Lorentz and $SU(N_{\rm HC})$ symmetry, one hyper-quark must be LH and the other RH.
 These conditions imply that only SM fields in the diagonals of Table~\ref{tab:arrangement} can get a Yukawa with the pNGB Higgses.
 These are, Yukawa couplings involving $q_L^3$ and $\ell_R^3$.
 These Yukawas couple to one flavour direction of the complementary chirality, defining the other chirality of third-family fields.
 We can thus give mass to the third family: the gauge symmetry identifies third-family LH quarks and RH leptons, and the Yukawa couplings with these identify third-family RH quarks and LH leptons.

 Before discussing the remaining Yukawas, note that, contrary to $SU(2)_{R1}$ which contains most of the RH SM fields, the $SU(2)_{R2}$ factor containing $\ell_R^3$ is in $G_{2^31}$ and is fully gauged.
-This implies that the $\tau_R$ has a $\nu^3_R$ partner with same Yukawa coupling than the $\tau$, something unacceptable phenomenologically.
-However, the model provides a way to get rid of it: we include a singlet fermion $N_L$ which can get a TeV mass with this $\nu^3_R$ when the hyper-sector confines if we include four-fermion operators of the form,
+This implies that the $\tau_R$ has a $\nu^3_R$ partner with same Yukawa coupling with $\nu^3_L$ than the $\tau$, something unacceptable phenomenologically.
+However, the model provides a way to get rid of it: we include a singlet fermion $N_L$ which can get a TeV mass with this $\nu^3_R$ when the hyper-sector confines if we include four-fermion operators of the form

-forming a heavy neutral lepton (HNL) which will not participate in the mass generation of the active neutrinos.
+$N_L$ and $\nu_R^3$ become a heavy neutral lepton (HNL) which will not participate in the mass generation of the active neutrinos.
+Other Yukawas would be generated via higher dimensional operators of the form